-- 1) When pasting text into EAGL, it will strip any formatting.
-It's best to prepare plain text without bullets. - 2) Once you have completed your text, save as "Plain Text" and review before cutting and pasting into EAGL. - 3) Character limits are indicated below.
-You can highlight your draft text, select "Review" and "Word Count" to see the number of characters with spaces to ensure you are meeting EAGL size restrictions. - 4) You should thoroughly review your application well before you plan to submit it to Ecology for review.
-EAGL's global error check can help with this process.
-To re-check your entire application for errors, click the CHECK FOR ERRORS link.
-This will start a global error check.
+- EAGL has strict character limits for each question.
+When working in this Word document, you can highlight your draft text, then select "Review" and "Word Count" to see the number of characters with spaces to ensure you are meeting EAGL character limits. - EAGL will remove all formatting from pasted text.
+It is best to prepare your answers in this document with unformatted text without bullets.
+Once you have completed your answers, save as "Plain Text" and review before cutting and pasting into EAGL. - Thoroughly review your application before submitting it in EAGL.
+Use EAGL's global error check by selecting the CHECK GLOBAL ERRORS button.
 If any errors are found on your forms, the form name and error message will display on the page.
-You can click on any of the underlined form names to return to that form.
-Another option is to check each individual form as you complete it by clicking CHECK GLOBAL ERRORS near the top right of the screen.
+You can select any of the underlined form names to return to that form.
+Another option is to check each individual form as you complete it by selecting CHECK GLOBAL ERRORS near the top right of the screen.
+Give yourself ample time to review any global errors before submitting.